Commonly Asked Questions

 No, not all judges are elected.
 Most circuit and county court judges are elected, but if a mid-term vacancy occurs – such as when a judge retires, resigns, or dies – the governor appoints their replacement.
 Additionally, the governor appoints Florida Supreme Court justices and District Court of Appeal judges, who then run in merit retention elections to stay on the bench.

-Most judicial races appear on primary ballots, only going to a general election ballot if no candidate receives a majority of votes in the primary.
-Due to this, only a few judicial races may reach the general election ballot.
-However, this process ensures that a second round of voting can occur during the general election, if necessary.
+If only one person qualifies for a judicial position, that individual is elected (or reelected) unopposed, without being placed on either the primary or general election ballot.
+Contested judicial races appear on primary ballots, only going to a general election ballot if no candidate receives a majority of votes in the primary.
+Because of this, only a few judicial races may reach the general election ballot.
+However, this process makes sure that a second round of voting can happen on the general election ballot, if necessary.

-In merit retention elections, judges will be placed on the general election ballot every six years as they near the end of their terms.
+In merit retention elections, judges are on the general election ballot every six years as they near the end of their terms.

 When there is a vacancy, the governor fills the term by appointment.
-The person who fills the vacancy serves the rest of the term and must then be re-elected to remain on the bench.
+Within three years after appointment, the person who fills the vacancy must be re-elected to remain on the bench for a full six-year term.

-In Florida, judges are either elected or retained by the voters, giving the public the power to decide who holds these critical positions.
-Judges make decisions on a wide range of issues, both large and small, including traffic violations, small claims, landlord-tenant disputes, personal injury cases, criminal matters, death penalty cases, probate, guardianship, and more.
+Judges make decisions on a wide range of issues, both large and small, including traffic violations, small claims, landlord-tenant disputes, personal injury cases, criminal matters, death penalty cases, probate, guardianship, contract disputes, employment, marital dissolution, child custody, property, constitutional rights, and more.
 Voting in these elections ensures that judges are selected by residents of the communities they serve.

 Choosing Florida's Judges